sham-rathan-21003959/Interfacing-Seven-segment-display-with-lpc2148/README.md

 ### Theory:

 7 Segment Display has seven segments in it and each segment has one LED inside it to display the numbers by lighting up the corresponding segments.
 Like if you want the 7-segment to display the number "5" then you need to glow segment a,f,g,c, and d by making their corresponding pins high.
-There are two types of 7-segment displays: Common Cathode and Common Anode, here we are using Common Cathode seven segment display.
+There are two types of 7-segment displays: Common Cathode and Common Anode, here we are using Common Cathode seven segment display

    ![image](https://user-images.githubusercontent.com/36288975/201021740-565b47cd-26d8-4e54-a092-eef7a0a85278.png)

           Figure-02 Pin configuration for seven segment display